master2be1/wordpress-4/README.markdown

     README.markdown  |  You're reading it sonny-jim.
-    Rakefile         |  Tasks to create a cookbook or test for syntax errors. cookbooks/       |  The custom chef recipes folder. deploy/          |  This folder allows for EY AppCloud deploy hooks.
+    Rakefile         |  Tasks to create a cookbook or test for syntax errors. cookbooks/       |  The custom chef recipes folder. deploy/          |  This folder allows for EY Cloud deploy hooks.

 Read the code in the files for more information.
 The rest of the files are needed to run Wordpress.